frankie-2nfro-com/football_match_outcome_prediction/README.md

 In this project, I go through the process to implement a data science pipeline that predicts the outcome of a football match.
 Although the outcome is not good enough as the final product quality, I think it is a good experience for me to work as a data scientist.

+The complete code for this task can be found in [model_results_conclusion.ipynb](https://github.com/frankie-2nfro-com/football_match_outcome_prediction/blob/main/model_results_conclusion.ipynb)

 (Go back over your entire documentation to make sure everything is clear, concise and reads well)